-• What characteristics should be used for assessing 'need' for regional funding, and at what geographical level should such assessments take place?
+What characteristics should be used for assessing 'need' for regional funding, and at what geographical level should such assessments take place?
 As already mentioned, allocations of EU funding to regions are based on GDP per capita, as well as regional employment and unemployment rates, population size and density, educational attainment and geographical remoteness.
 An obvious question is therefore whether these are the right characteristics to base funding allocations on, or whether there are other characteristics that should be used.
-This could include measures of deprivation (such as the Index of Multiple Deprivation), inequality measures (such as inequalities in earnings, or household incomes) and updated measures more suitable for UK or Scottish contexts (such as different measures of population sparseness or geographical remoteness).
+This could include measures of deprivation (such as the Index of Multiple Deprivation), inequality measures (such as inequalities in earnings, or household incomes) and updated measures more suitable for UK or Welsh contexts (such as different measures of population sparseness or geographical remoteness).

-Bachtler, J. and Begg, I., Cohesion policy after Brexit: the economic, social and institutional challenges, Journal of Social Policy, Vol. 4, pp 745-763.
+19 Bachtler, J. and Begg, I., Cohesion policy after Brexit: the economic, social and institutional challenges, Journal of Social Policy, Vol. 4, pp 745-763.

 There is also then the question of the geographic level at which assessments should take place.
-Currently, allocations of EU funding are based on so-called NUTS2 regions, of which there are four in Scotland: Eastern, South Western, North Eastern, and Highlands and Islands.
+Currently, allocations of EU funding are based on so-called NUTS2 regions, of which there are two in Wales: East Wales and West Wales and the Valleys.
 The larger the geographical areas used, the greater the extent to which there could be significant inequalities within areas.
 If it were felt economic disadvantage is determined by local characteristics, and that positive (and negative) spillovers between locales are fairly limited, assessment and allocation of funding to smaller geographical areas may be beneficial.
 On the other hand, if it were felt that spillovers are greater, and there are benefits from choosing from the bigger pool of potential projects larger areas can support, there may be benefits from keeping relatively large geographic areas.
 There would remain the question of whether existing geographies are appropriate or some other geographies - such as functional economic areas - would be more appropriate.

 • How redistributive/'targeted' should the funding be?
 Current EU schemes have a high degree of targeting at areas with low levels of GDP per capita.
 This reflects the splitting of regions into three categories - less developed, transitional, and more developed based on their GDP per capita.
-In particular, there is a cliff-edge in support at 75% of GDP per capita: the threshold where regions move from 'less developed' to 'transitional' status.
-Figure 1 below illustrates this for the UK as a whole, with the two less developed regions (West Wales and the Valleys and Cornwall) receiving much higher levels of funding per capita than other regions.
-Highlands and Islands is a transitional region; the other Scottish regions are classified as more economically developed.
+In particular, there is a cliff-edge in support at 75% of GDP per capita: the threshold where regions move from "less developed" to "transitional" status.
+Figure 1 above illustrates this for the UK as a whole, with the two less developed regions (West Wales and the Valleys and Cornwall) receiving much higher levels of funding per capita than other regions.
+A system that was less redistributive across the UK and, in particular, did not have such a cliff edge, would likely see reductions in the level of funding Wales receives.
+Moreover, East Wales generally receives more funding than most areas with comparable levels of GDP per capita.